lancenacabuan/Shaliah/README.md

 angel)[\[100\]](https://www.reddit.com/r/TrueChristian/comments/68n4z0/two_powers_in_heaven/#:~:text=Two%20Powers%20in%20Heaven%20%3A,traced%20the%20roots%20of).
-This implies: - The **Trinitarian trajectory** (which effectively posits two (and later three) persons within godhead) was perceived by non-Christian Jews as violating pure monotheism–hence heretical.
+This implies: - The **Trinitarian trajectory** (which effectively posits two (and later three) persons within godhead) was perceived by non-Christian Jews as violating pure monotheism – hence heretical.
 The Unitarian trajectory (seeing Jesus as subordinate or purely human) would not provoke that "two powers" accusation because it keeps only one true power (God). - Biblical Unitarian view of Christ would align more